ricallinson/engine/README.md

 * [IRSensor](https://github.com/ricallinson/engine/blob/master/examples/ir-sensor/main.go)
 * [Motor](https://github.com/ricallinson/engine/blob/master/examples/motor/main.go)

-A complete example of a basic line follower program can be found [here](https://github.com/ricallinson/engine/blob/master/examples/line-follower/main.go).
+A complete program for a basic line following robot can be found [here](https://github.com/ricallinson/engine/blob/master/examples/line-follower/main.go).

 ## Working Notes

-### Setup Raspberry Pi
+### Setup the Raspberry Pi

+You will need to create a SSD with [Raspbian Jesse Lite](https://www.raspberrypi.org/downloads/raspbian/).
+Follow the Raspberry Pi instructions on how to [install an operating system](https://www.raspberrypi.org/documentation/installation/installing-images/README.md).

+It's a good idea to use a [Secure Shell](https://www.raspberrypi.org/documentation/remote-access/ssh/) when working with your robot but not required.

+### Setup the Environment

-Setup a Go environment after connecting to the Raspberry Pi with SSH;
+After logging on to the Raspberry Pi execute the following commands;

 	sudo apt-get install git
 	sudo apt-get install golang